 UPSC Civil Services (Prelims) 2020 On October 4

 The UPSC has postponed the Civil Services (Preliminary) 2020 examination due to the outbreak of Novel Coronavirus (COVID 19).
 The Commission held a meeting on June 5 and reveal the exam dates after assessing the situation.
 The official sources confirm that the UPSC Civil Services (Preliminary) exam 2020 will be held on October 4, 2020.
-Aspirants should note that the Commission will provide at least 30 days to prepare for the exam.
-It is advised to visit the official website to track the latest updates.
-Explore UPSC Coronavirus latest updates here.
+The Commission has released the admit card along with exam day guidelines.
+One can check UPSC exam guidelines related to Coronavirus (COVID-19) pandemic.

 IAS Prelims Syllabus